 Since the Help to Buy equity loan was first introduced in 2013, it has helped more than 270,000 buyers find a home to call their own.
-Whilst this year has seen a brief extension of the current scheme due to delays caused by COVID-19, Homes England have now announced that applications are open for buyers to apply for the new Help to Buy which will be available from April 2021 to 2023.
+Whilst this year has seen a second extension of the current scheme due to delays caused by COVID-19, Homes England have now announced that applications are open for buyers to apply for the new Help to Buy which will be available from April 2021 to 2023.

 Applications for the new Help to Buy scheme opened on Wednesday 16th December 2020.

 To help you on your homebuying journey, Share to Buy have gathered all of the information you need about the new Help to Buy scheme!

 What is the current Help to Buy scheme?

 Help to Buy is a home ownership scheme which aims to help first time buyers onto the property ladder in England by providing an equity loan of up to 20% of the value of a new-build home.

 As the government provides a loan (also known as shared equity) of up to 20% towards a home, a potential buyer only needs to raise a 5% deposit, with a 75% mortgage making up the rest.
 This makes the property ladder more accessible for first time buyers who may struggle to raise the large deposits that are usually needed on the open market.

 To reflect the higher property prices in London, the equity loan is increased to 40% for homes within the capital, meaning a buyer will need to raise a 5% deposit but will only need to have a 55% mortgage to make up the full value.

 For the current equity loan eligibility criteria, please visit our Help to Buy explainer page.

 How will Help to Buy change in 2021?